Main content | back to top

 A global drive for safer roads

 Most of us rely on driving to work, shop and travel.
 But we must limit the serious safety risks it can pose.
-Shell drivers are critical to its business, covering around 1.1 billion kilometres annually.
+Shell drivers are critical to its business, covering almost 1 billion kilometres annually.
 Shell has adopted strict rules to protect its drivers and helped develop a safety culture beyond its operations.

 Ever felt ill or tired while driving?
 For truck drivers who spend their lives on the road, poor health conditions can threaten their safety and that of other road users.
 In Turkey, a travelling “road show” with a mobile health clinic is taking vital health checks and safety information to truck drivers who may be unaware of the personal risks they face.